 While the Kia Forte5 may not have the sporting chops of the Volkswagen GTI, we're just glad Kia has remained committed to this small but fanatical market niche.

 The interior doesn't look much different this year, retaining the logical controls and comfort, plus the whimsy of the passenger-side dash ripples.
 The soft-touch dash is exemplary of the overall quality of materials inside.
-EX models get standard leather this year, and there's also heating and cooling available, as well as a heated steering wheel.
-Even the rear seat offers optional heaters for the outboard positions, as well as a good amount of room for the class.
+EX models get standard leather this year, and there's also heating and cooling available, as well as a 10-way power driver’s seat with power lumbar support.
+Even the rear seat offers a center armrest with cup holders, as well as a good amount of room for the class.
 Then there's the Forte5's excellent 23 cubic feet of cargo space, in case the sedan's 15-cubic-foot trunk isn't enough.

 The new grille and headlights on the 2017 Kia Forte look like they're straight from the bigger Kia Optima sedan.
 Ditto for the taillights, which retain the original shape, but have been redesigned to look more like the larger car's.
 The Forte5 shares the same nose, but keeps its unique hatchback profile, obviously.
-The Forte Koup's styling carries over from last year.
 Overall, it's a fresh and good-looking group of cars.
 The LED accent lights are a nice touch, and even with the updates, the overall conservative aesthetic remains, as do features like power-folding exterior mirrors, puddle lamps and illuminated door-handle pockets.

 The new 2.0-liter 4-cylinder base engine in the Forte sedan/Forte5 hatchback offers the same power as last year's 1.8-liter but better city fuel economy with the popular automatic transmission.
 All Forte sedan and Forte5 hatchback models come with keyless entry, standard Bluetooth and USB smartphone connectivity, air conditioning and a split-folding rear seat.
 The base LX model Forte sedan is fairly dressed down, even offering steel wheels and a manual transmission.
 A new mid-level S model sedan offers nicer interior appointments at a lower price than the EX.
 A full complement of active and passive safety features is standard on every Forte.

 The new base engine for the Forte and Forte5 is a 2.0-liter 4-cylinder with 147 horsepower and 132 lb-ft of torque.
 Those numbers are essentially the same as last year's smaller engine, but this engine gets notably better city fuel economy.
 It's standard in the LX and S models of the Forte sedan.
 The other 2.0-liter engine is a direct-injection 4-cylinder that puts out a more robust 164 horsepower, which is slightly down from last year.
 Transmission choices in the sedan are a 6-speed manual or 6-speed automatic.
-The Forte5 gets just the more powerful 2.0-liter, while the 1.6-liter turbocharged 4-cylinder can be paired with a 7-speed dual-clutch transmission.
-Engine and transmission choices haven't been finalized for the 2017 Forte Koup.
+The Forte5 gets just the more powerful 2.0-liter, while the 1.6-liter turbocharged 4-cylinder can be paired with a 6-speed manual or 7-speed dual-clutch automatic transmission.

 147 horsepower @ 6,200 rpm